oxfordmmm/catdocs/docs/source/developer.rst

 - Do Not write to /tmp, use **scratch true** instead
 - Do Not write anywhere except nextflow work directory
 - Do Not change work directory
-- Do Not access files outside of channel
+- Do Not access files outside of channel except reference files
 - Do Not create files outside of channel
 - Do Not have a list of scripts in one process if they do not have to run together.